-If you are going to be renting a car whilst you visit the Gold Coast, I recommend you pick up your car from the Brisbane Airport as a shuttle can be quite expensive for a family.
-However if you are spending your time just around the Gold Coast beaches, or with a few additional day tours, it is not necessary to rent a car as the G:Link train is great to get you around – see more information below.
-A car is handy however if you want to explore the Gold Coast hinterland on your own, but just remember that often you have to pay for parking at your hotel.
+If you are going to be renting a car while you visit the Gold Coast, I recommend you pick up your vehicle from Brisbane Airport as a shuttle can be quite expensive for a family.
+However, if you are spending your time just around the Gold Coast beaches, or with a few additional day tours, it is not necessary to rent a car as the G:Link train is great to get you around – see more information below.
+A car is handy however if you want to explore the Gold Coast hinterland on your own, but remember that often you have to pay for parking at your hotel.

-There are numerous different operators that provide transport from the Brisbane Airport to the Gold Coast.
+Numerous different operators provide transport from the Brisbane Airport to the Gold Coast.

-If you are intending to visit some of the theme parks during your visit you can save money on transfers by booking return airport and Gold Coast theme park transfer ticket.
+If you are going to visit some of the theme parks, you can save money on transfers by booking return airport and Gold Coast theme park transfer ticket.

-Take the Air Train all the way to the Helensvale Station, this journey will take around 90 minutes.
-From Helensvale Station take the G:Link train to the Gold Coast, this journey will take around 40 minutes.
+Take the Air Train to the Helensvale Station; this journey will take around 90 minutes.
+From Helensvale Station take the G:Link train to the Gold Coast, this journey will take approximately 40 minutes.
 There are stations at Broadwater, Main Beach, Surfers Paradise and Broadbeach.
-If you are staying at any beaches furter than this you be better off using one of the other above options.
+If you are staying at any beaches further than this, you are better off using one of the other above options.

-If you purchase a Go Card at the Airport station the entire trip will cost $32.22 per adult and $25.37 per child.
-Without a Go Card it is $38.40 per adult and $28.50 per child.
-If you decide to purchase a Go Card you will need to purchase one for each person in your group, which will cost $10 per adult and $5 per child, which is refundable when you return.
+If you purchase a Go Card at the Airport station, the entire trip will cost $32.22 per adult and $25.37 per child.
+Without a Go Card, it is $38.40 per adult and $28.50 per child.
+If you decide to purchase a Go Card, you will need to buy one for each person in your group, which will cost $10 per adult and $5 per child.
+This is refundable when you return the card.

-I’d recommend purchasing a Go Card if you won’t have your own car as you can then use this on the G:Link for discounted tickets.
+I’d recommend purchasing a Go Card if you don’t have your own car as you can then use this on the G:Link for discounted tickets.

 From Gold Coast Airport

-There are numerous different operators that provide transport from the Gold Coast Airport to Gold Coast hotels.
+Numerous different operators provide transport from the Gold Coast Airport to Gold Coast hotels.

-If you are intending to visit some of the theme parks during your visit you can save money on transfers by booking return airport and gold coast theme park transfer ticket.
+If you are going to visit some of the theme parks, you can save money on transfers by booking return airport and Gold Coast theme park transfer ticket.

 The tourist attractions covered are Movie World, Wet’n’Wild, Sea World, Dreamworld, WhiteWater World, Currumbin Wildlife Sanctuary and Harbour Town Shopping Centre.

-In my view the best way to get to your Gold Coast accommodation is by taxi.
-Provided you collect a special fare voucher from the rank supervisor at the airport it will cost you a flat $55 for Broadbeach hotels, $65 for Surfers Paradise hotels or $75 for Main Beach hotels.
-The rank supervisor are easy to spot as they have high visibility vest on at the taxi rank.
+In my view, the best way to get to your Gold Coast accommodation is by taxi.
+Collect a special fare voucher from the rank supervisor at the airport; it will cost you a flat $55 for Broadbeach hotels, $65 for Surfers Paradise hotels or $75 for Main Beach hotels.
+The rank supervisor is easy to spot as they have high visibility vest on at the taxi rank.

 Getting Around the Gold Coast

-You could easily spend a week on the beach where your accommodation is and never leave, but if you do want to visit nearby beaches or attractions, the easiest way to get around is by the G:Link Train.
+You could easily spend a week on the beach close to your accommodation and never leave.
+However, if you do want to visit nearby beaches or attractions, the easiest way to get around is by the G:Link Train.
 However keep in mind that there are only stations at Southport, Main Beach, Surfers Paradise and Broadbeach.
-If you are staying at the other beaches you will need a car to get around.
+If you are staying at the other beaches, you will need a car to get around.

-If you decide to purchase a Go Card you will need to purchase one for each person in your group, which will cost $10 per adult and $5 per child, which is refundable when you return.
+If you decide to purchase a Go Card, you will need to buy one for each person in your group, which will cost $10 per adult and $5 per child.
+This is refundable when you return the card.
 Use the Journey Planner on TransLink for more information about timetables and journey times for the G:Link.

 Things to do on the Gold Coast with Kids